 “Rank progression, which you improve by beating missions, is very grindy.”

-The game is currently plagued by significant bugs that hinder its functionality, with some players experiencing issues that prevent it from being playable.
-However, the developers are responsive to feedback and have a track record of releasing patches within a week.
-Despite these stability concerns, many users find the core gameplay enjoyable and worth the effort.
+The game is currently plagued by significant bugs that hinder its functionality, with some players unable to play after extensive troubleshooting.
+However, users note that the developers are responsive and typically release patches within a week of reported issues, suggesting a commitment to improving stability.
+Despite these challenges, many find the core gameplay enjoyable and worth the effort.

 “A word of warning though, the game is currently really buggy, but if you report your findings to the devs with what's going on, they will patch it in a week at least from my experience so far.”